Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The Koper model revisited

 \subsection{Numerical verification}

 In this subsection, we verify our classification of the three-timescale dynamics of the Koper model for various representative choices of the parameters $k$ and $\lambda$, as indicated in \figref{kl-plane}.
-We initially fix $ \varepsilon = 0.01 = \delta$ and $ \lambda = 0.5 $, and we vary $ k $.
-We recall that the Koper model is symmetric in $ \lambda $, and that it hence suffices to consider positive $\lambda$-values; see \remref{symmetry} and \figref{fareys}.
+We initially fix $ \varepsilon = 0.01 = \delta$ and $ \lambda = 1.5 $, and we vary $ k $.
+We recall that the Koper model is symmetric in $ \lambda $, and that it hence suffices to consider positive $\lambda$-values; cf.~again \remref{symmetry} and \figref{fareys}.

-For $ k=-2.2 $ (red circle), the flow of the Koper model converges to a steady state; cf.~panel (a) of \figref{relax}.
-For $ k=-3.6 $ (green asterisk), we observe MMO dynamics with double epochs of SAOs, since the folded singularities $q^\mp$ are connected in that regime.
-We note that the dynamics on $ \mathcal{Z}^{a^-} $ differs from that on $ \mathcal{Z}^{a^+} $ due to the properties of $ \phi(x,y,z) $ given in \eqref{kop_params} in spite of the singular geometry being symmetric; see \figref{relax}(c).
-In addition, trajectories ``jump" close to the degenerate nodes $z_{DN_+}^\mp $, which is in agreement with \claimref{nodesc}.
-For $ k=-4.4$ (blue diamond), the Koper model exhibits MMO dynamics with single epochs of SAOs, as illustrated in panel (e) of \figref{relax}.
+For $ k=-2.2 $ (red circle), the flow of the Koper model converges to steady state; see panel (a) of \figref{relax}.
+For $ k=-3.6 $ (green asterisk), we observe mixed-mode dynamics with double epochs of SAOs, since the folded singularities $q^\mp$ are connected in that regime; the points at which these trajectories ``jump" are estimated in \propref{nodesc} of Appendix~\ref{mechs}.
+We note that the dynamics on $ \mathcal{Z}^{-} $ differs from that on $ \mc{Z}^{+} $ due to the definition of $ \phi(x,y,z) $ as given in \eqref{kop_params}, in spite of the singular geometry being symmetric; see \figref{relax}(c).
+For $ k=-4.4$ (blue diamond), the Koper model exhibits mixed-mode dynamics with single epochs of SAOs, as illustrated in panel (e) of \figref{relax}.
 Finally, for $ k=-5.4 $ (purple triangle), we observe relaxation oscillation; see \figref{relax}(c).

-It was shown in \cite{de2016sector} that for $ \delta = \mathcal{O}(\varepsilon^2) $, their prototypical model, Equation~\eqref{prototypical}, can exhibit MMOs which contain SAO segments that are the product of bifurcation delay alternating with sector-type dynamics.
-In \figref{sechof}, we present an example that indicates sector-delayed-Hopf-type dynamics in the Koper model.
-We remark that the canard point $p_{CN}^-$ coalesces with $p_{DH}^-$ when $ k=-4 $ and that the interval $\mathcal{I}_{\rm can}$ hence vanishes, which follows by substitution of \eqref{kop_params} into \eqref{zcd}.
-Since, in addition, $ z_{CD} =\mathcal{O}(\sqrt{\varepsilon})$, a crude requirement for the existence of such mixed dynamics is that $ \delta = \mathcal{O}(|z_{CN}|^c) $ for $ c\geq1 $.
-Finally, we note that we typically observe more LAO segments between epochs of SAOs for smaller values of $\delta$ than for larger ones, by Equation~\eqref{ell} of \propref{LAObounds}; see again \figref{sechof}.
+It was shown in \cite{de2016sector} that for $ \delta = \mathcal{O}(\varepsilon^2) $, their prototypical model, Equation~\eqref{prototypical}, can admit MMO trajectories which contain SAO segments that are the product of bifurcation delay alternating with sector-type dynamics.
+In \figref{sechof}, we present an example that indicates sector-delayed-Hopf-type dynamics in the Koper model; as indicated in \secref{summary}, a crude requirement for the existence of such mixed dynamics is that $ \delta = \mathcal{O}(\varepsilon^c) $ for $ c\geq1 $.
+We remark that sector-type SAOs cease to exist when $ k=-4 $, as the corresponding regions on $\mathcal{Z}^\mp$ vanish then, which follows by substitution of \eqref{kop_params} into \eqref{zcd} below; see Appendix~\ref{mechs} for details.